t-rappos/auction-system/README.md

 ### 3.2.3 Operating Environment

 Users will be able to use this software from a website GUI.
-It should work identically on ?Internet Explorer?, Firefox and Chrome.
+It should work identically on ?Internet Explorer?, Firefox and Chrome on PC's and mobiles.

 ### 3.2.4 Design and Implementation Constraints